vincelee888/docs/docs/editing.md

 # Editing evolved

-Ionide provides variety of language features known from more IDEs such as VS, and set of innovative features that makes you more productive then ever when writting F# code like CodeLenses, integration with FSharpLint and Quick Fixes.
+Ionide provides variety of language features known from more IDEs such as VS, and set of innovative features that makes you more productive then ever when writing F# code like CodeLenses, integration with FSharpLint and Quick Fixes.

 ## Basic features